Editor’s Note: This blog was first posted in 2020 and updated in 2023 with additional resources for those needing memory care.

 - I will treat everyone I meet the way I wish to be treated

 “Everyone wants to live like this.
 This is not about dementia care.
 This is about a way of living for human beings.
-That's a good life.
-And bringing this into memory care,” said Dr. Camp.
-“It is my hope that at some point in the future this will become the standard.
+That's a good life,” said Dr. Camp.
+“It is my hope that at some point in the future this will become the standard for memory care.
 Because it has to be.”

-Several of The Goodman Group’s managed communities that offer Pearls of Life memory care have been recognized as Montessori Inspired Lifestyle Credentialed Communities.
-Achieving this credential demonstrates that the managed community has established outstanding efforts to improve the quality of life for memory care residents through the values and principles embodied in the Montessori Inspired Lifestyle approach of care.
+Several of The Goodman Group’s managed communities that offer Pearls of Life® memory care neighborhoods have been recognized as Montessori Inspired Lifestyle® Credentialed Communities.
+Achieving this credential demonstrates that the managed community has established outstanding efforts to improve the quality of life for memory care residents through the values and principles embodied in the Montessori Inspired Lifestyle® approach of care.